sozpsychbs/sozpsychunibas/README.md

 		category2 :	{
 			name : 'Sunflower', //Will appear in the data. title : {
-				media : {word : 'White people'}, //Name of the category presented in the task. css : {color:'#31940F','font-size':'2em'}, //Style of the category title. height : 4 //Used to position the "Or" in the combined block.
+				media : {word : 'Sunflower'}, //Name of the category presented in the task. css : {color:'#31940F','font-size':'2em'}, //Style of the category title. height : 4 //Used to position the "Or" in the combined block.
 			},